This version of our terms will apply from 1 July 2022. If you would like to see the terms that apply until 1 July 2022, please click here.

 Normally, the Bank will receive your deposit within two business days.

-Sometimes, if you withdraw money from Savings Vaults, we may credit some or all of the deposit to your normal Revolut account before we actually receive the money back from the Bank.
+Sometimes, if you withdraw money from Savings Vault, we may credit some or all of the deposit to your normal Revolut account before we actually receive the money back from the Bank.
 We may do this so that you can access the money more quickly.
 If we don’t ever receive the money back, we may reverse the credit.
-By accepting this Agreement you authorise us to instruct Revolut Payments to reverse the previously credited amount in case we don’t actually receive the money back from the Bank.
+By accepting this Agreement you authorise us to reverse the previously credited amount in case we don’t actually receive the money back from the Bank.

-5. How are the Banks used for Savings Vaults chosen?
+5. How are the Banks used for Savings Vault chosen?

-The Banks you can deposit with using Savings Vaults are shown in the Revolut app.
+The Banks you can deposit with using Savings Vault are shown in the Revolut app.

 We like to keep an eye out for Banks offering good interest rates for our customers and may add new Savings Vaults with new Banks or new interest rates, at any time.
 When we do, you’ll be able to see them in the app.